minhaaj-t/React-Assessment/README.md

 Contact
 -------

-If you have any questions or suggestions regarding this project, feel free to contact us at minhajt.uae@gmail.com.
+If you have any questions or suggestions regarding this project, feel free to contact me at minhajt.uae@gmail.com.

-Thank you for checking out our project!
-We hope you enjoy using it.
+Thank you for checking out my project!
+I hope you enjoy using it.